-MAISON AMSTERDAM seeks out what is typically 'Amsterdam' about the fashion of this creative city.
-It is the first large-scale fashion exhibition that has the city of Amsterdam at its cor
+MAISON AMSTERDAM seeks out what is typically 'Amsterdam' about the fashion of this liberal and creative city, which we cherish as the city where anything is possible.
+It is the first large-scale fashion exhibition that has the city of Amsterdam at its core.